Minimum Necessary Rule

 - Review subsequent designations or changes in access to the Minimum Necessary PHI.

-- Where the use of the entire medical record is reasonably necessary,
+- Where the use of the entire medical record is reasonably necessary, the designation must state so explicitly and include a documented justification.

 Minimum Necessary designations must be documented.